GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-interactivity/index.md

 ## Add a custom action button

-For a prominent action, the Custom Tab toolbar lets you integrate a custom action button, which can either have a custom icon.
+For important actions, the Custom Tab toolbar lets you integrate a custom action button, which can either have a text label or a custom icon.
 The icon should be 24dp in height and 24-48 dp in width.

 {% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/tYLvVrgICxyrpXlkzqkZ.png", alt="Custom Tab with a custom share action", width="400", height="866", class="screenshot screenshot--filled" %}

 For example, you can add a custom share action to the toolbar.
-To do this, create a [BroadcastReceiver](https://developer.android.com/guide/components/broadcasts#receiving-broadcasts) which gets called when the user clicks on the share action in the Custom Tab.
+To do this, create a [`BroadcastReceiver`](https://developer.android.com/guide/components/broadcasts#receiving-broadcasts) which gets called when the user clicks on the share action in the Custom Tab.

 Register the `BroadCastReceiver` in the `AndroidManifest.xml` file: